maramizo/excelobot/README.md

 Usage:
 * Users with the administrator role can use **.hello** and **.goodbye** to toggle greetings.
 * Greetings are sent to the system channel.
 If it does not exist, they are sent to the 'newcomers' and 'leavers' channels.
-* Prefix command to change the prefix
+* Prefix command to change the prefix.

 Ideas/TODOs:
 * Store all user messages.